narevignesh/Multi-class-animal-recognition/README.md

 - **Scikit-learn**
 - **Jupyter Notebook**

-## 🗂️ Dataset

-The dataset consists of multiple animal classes stored in separate directories, with each class representing one animal species.
-Image augmentation techniques are applied to improve generalization.

-> *Note: Dataset should be downloaded and placed in the `datasets/` directory as referenced in the notebook.*

 ## 🧱 Model Architecture

 The model uses a custom **Convolutional Neural Network (CNN)** architecture consisting of: